protektservices/tunnelkit/README.md

 - `MockVPNProvider` (default, useful to test on simulator)
 - `OpenVPNProvider`

-Set `VPN.shared` to either of them at app launch time.

 ### Protocols/OpenVPN

 Here you will find the low-level entities on top of which an OpenVPN connection is established.
 Code is mixed Swift and Obj-C, most of it is not exposed to consumers.
 The module depends on OpenSSL.